-In Utah, one way to ensure that you have experienced legal representation is how your legal team handles the driving licenses hearing.
-An experienced attorney will view the hearing as an opportunity to strengthening your defense.
-Driver’s license hearing present great opportunity to examine the evidence against you.
+In Utah, one way to ensure that you have experienced legal representation is how your legal team handles the driving license hearing.
+An experienced attorney will view the hearing as an opportunity for strengthening your defense.
+A driver’s license hearing presents a great opportunity to examine the evidence against you.
 Aspects of the arrest such as what caused the DUI suspicion and whether or not such suspicion was a valid probable cause to pull you over.
 Other evidence that can be challenged includes the filed report, the administration of field sobriety tests, and potential violations of Miranda rights.

 Any repeat DUI charge after the second offense is likely to result in a felony.
 The penalties are also much more severe.
 A third or worse time offender can expect a minimum of two months of incarceration time.
 The range of jail time greatly increases, and repeat offenders can face up to five years of incarceration time.
 Fines range from around $3,000 to nearly $10,000.
 The court ordered treatment time also increases and ranges from 10 days to five years.
 Other penalties include a suspended license, probation, and a required installation of an ignition interlock device.

 Whether your repeat DUI is your second or worse, you should contact an experienced Salt Lake City repeat DUI attorney.
 With such a range in potential penalties, putting your future in the hands of any but a qualified attorney is a mistake.
 With experience and a track record of success, the legal team at Jardine Law Offices P.C. can help.
 Contact us today for a free consultation.